lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 The ROC curve above and the three corresponding AUC scores certainly show evidence of overfitting, however the extremely low false positive rate (data points the model classified as all-stars who were in fact not all-stars) is an encouraging sign that the models are effective for their purpose.

-Although the best performing Logistic Model was used as the final best predictive model due to its interpretability and accuracy, there were many other models I considered including other techniques like Principal component analysis, feature engineering, ensembling, building pipelines to hyperoptimize model parameters, as well as try out other simple modelling techniques like decision trees, k-nearest neighbors and SVM.
-For the purposes of this blog post, these other methods will be left out, but I will make a longer form blog post that includes all the other code and things I tried anyone wants to take a more indepth look.
+Although the best performing Logistic Model was used as the final best predictive model due to its interpretability and accuracy, there were many other models and techniques I considered using Principal component analysis, feature engineering, ensembling, building pipelines to hyperoptimize model parameters, as well as trying out other simple modelling techniques such as decision trees, k-nearest neighbors and SVM.
+For the purposes of this blog post, these other methods will be left out.

 Interestingly, by adding the three main models I tried: Decision Trees, Logistic Regression and K-nearest neighbors, the model performed only marginally better then the logistic regression model alone: